ma9ni/local-ai-packaged/README.md

 > [!IMPORTANT]
 > Make sure to generate secure random values for all secrets.
 Never use the example values in production.

-3. Set the following environment variables if deploying to production, otherwise leave commented:
+3. Set the following environment variables if deploying to production, otherwise leave commented :
    ```bash
    ############
    # Caddy Config